KarthikVV24-11-1999/Forex-Predictor/README.md

-# forex_predictor
+# Forex Predictor
-This repository is created to collaborate on SoftBank's Forex Challenge as a part of InterIIT Tech Meet 2019
+This repository is created to collaborate on SoftBank's Forex Challenge as a part of Inter IIT Tech Meet 2019